davdar/maam/writeup/paper.markdown

 or soundness proofs for them either.
 They need only verify that their monadic semantics is monotonic w.r.t. the analysis parameters, and that their abstract value domain forms a Galois connection.
-The execution and correctness of the final analyzer is constructed for free given these two properties.
+The execution and correctness of the final analyzer is constructed automatically given these two properties.

 Our implementation is publicly available and can be installed as a cabal
 package: `{\small\tt`{.raw} cabal install maam`}`{.raw}.